Rome 30 September 2021 18:36

 - The drone contest site will remain available to teams and visitors at the company’s aircraft division in Turin until 2022, which is when the last race will take place

 Politecnico of Milan won, further to its success last year, the second edition of the ‘Leonardo Drone Contest.
 An Open Innovation Challenge’.
-The competition, the only one of its kind in Italy, was organised by Leonardo, in association with six Italian universities, to promote the development of Artificial Intelligence applied to unmanned systems.
+The competition, the only one of its kind in Italy, was organised by Leonardo, in association with six Italian universities, to promote the development of Artificial Intelligence applied to uncrewed systems.

 The competition was held over several heats on 28, 29 and 30 September in Turin, where Leonardo’s aircraft division is based.
 Teams from six universities took part: the Politecnico of Turin, the Politecnico of Milan, Alma Mater Studiorum - University of Bologna, Scuola Superiore Sant’Anna of Pisa, University of Rome Tor Vergata and University of Naples Federico II.

 “The performance of the competing teams has improved immensely during this second competition.
 We are seeing how all the objectives set at the creation of the Drone Contest are gradually being realised.
-Thanks to the contest’s three-year duration, we intend to develop new technologies and skills in the unmanned sector, create a fruitful partnership to train and nurture the ecosystem made up of companies, SMEs and universities.
+Thanks to the contest’s three-year duration, we intend to develop new technologies and skills in the uncrewed sector, create a fruitful partnership to train and nurture the ecosystem made up of companies, SMEs and universities.
 In addition to building a solid collaborative network between the contest participants that is open to the outside world.
-As well as stimulate the participants’ entrepreneurial talent, which could lead to the creation of start-ups in the sector, and involve the local area, local institutions and related industries,” said Laurent Sissmann, Senior Vice President Unmanned Systems at Leonardo, during the contest awards ceremony.
+As well as stimulate the participants’ entrepreneurial talent, which could lead to the creation of start-ups in the sector, and involve the local area, local institutions and related industries,” said Laurent Sissmann, Senior Vice President Uncrewed Systems at Leonardo, during the contest awards ceremony.

 The Politecnico of Milan team, led by the PhD student Gabriele Roggi, was ranked first by winning the second edition after a challenging and hard-fought competition that saw the teams of University of Rome Tor Vergata with PhD student Simone Mattogno and the Politecnico of Turin with the PhD student Simone Godio placed second and third.